-A Scheme of Delegation for each academy sets out the responsibilities of the Local Governing Body and Principal / Head Teacher.
+The Trust has overall accountability for all its academies and staff.
+Through a Scheme of Delegation for each academy it sets out the responsibilities of the Trust, its Executive Officers, the Local Governing Body and the Principal / Head Teacher.
 The Principal / Head Teacher of each academy is responsible for the implementation of all policies of the Trust.